 Osteomyelitis is an inflammation or swelling of bone tissue.
 It’s most often caused by an infection.
-Bone infection may occur for many reasons and can affect children or adults.
+Bone infection may occur for many reasons.
+It can affect children or adults.

 What causes osteomyelitis?

 Osteomyelitis can be caused by a bacterial infection of the blood.
 This is sometimes called bacteremia or sepsis.
 This infection can spread to the bone.
-It’s most common in infants and children and usually affects their long bones such as the thighbone or upper arm bone.
-When it affects adults, it often involves the bones in the spine.
-The source of the blood infection is usually Staphylococcus aureus, although it may be caused by other organisms.
+It’s most common in babies and children.
+It usually affects their long bones such as the thighbone or upper arm bone.
+In adults, it often affects the bones in the spine.
+The source of the blood infection is usually Staphylococcus aureus.
+But it may be caused by other germs.

 Other causes include:

-- Having a weak immune system (such as HIV or getting cancer treatment)
+- A weak immune system (such as HIV or getting cancer treatment)

-Osteomyelitis can have a sudden start, a slow and mild start, or may be a chronic problem, depending on the source of the infection.
+Osteomyelitis can have a sudden start, a slow and mild start, or may be a chronic problem.
+This depends on the source and cause of the infection.

 Who is at risk for osteomyelitis?

 Osteomyelitis can affect anyone.
-But, it is more common in infants, children, and older adults.
-People at greater risk include those with weak immune systems, recent injury, or diabetes.
+But, it is more common in babies, children, and older adults.
+People at greater risk include those with a weak immune systems, recent injury or surgery, or diabetes.

 What are the symptoms of osteomyelitis?